goreleaser/goreleaser/www/docs/cmd/goreleaser_release.md

   -f, --config string                Load configuration from file
-      --fail-fast                    Whether to abort the release publishing on the first error -h, --help                         help for release -k, --key string                   GoReleaser Pro license key [$GORELEASER_KEY] (Pro only) --nightly                      Generate a nightly build, publishing artifacts that support it (implies --skip-announce and --skip-validate) (Pro only)
+      --fail-fast                    Whether to abort the release publishing on the first error -h, --help                         help for release
+      --id stringArray               Builds only the specified build ids (implies --skip-publish) (Pro only) -k, --key string                   GoReleaser Pro license key [$GORELEASER_KEY] (Pro only) --nightly                      Generate a nightly build, publishing artifacts that support it (implies --skip-announce and --skip-validate) (Pro only)
   -p, --parallelism int              Amount tasks to run concurrently (default: number of CPUs)